flymke/movie-discovery-plugin/README.txt

 This plugin gathers movies by keywords that you have set up on your website.
 The movie that fits best will be presented as a poster with a link to buy or rent that movie.

-After somebody has bought a movie, you will receive affiliate money.
+After a user has bought a movie, you will receive affiliate commission.
 You affiliate account can be reviewed at http://pap.movie-discovery.com.

 = Features =

-* Embed movies by keyword on your website
+* Present movies by keyword on your website (let the engine choose for you - recommended)
-* Embed movies by id on your website
+* Present movies by id on your website (choose them manually)

 = Languages =